dgoldman0/SAM/NOTES.md

 - Switch Active User
 - Get Active User (Useful to remind AI of who they're currently speaking to)
 - Send Message To User
+- Block User (allows the system to block non-admin users for privacy)
+- Unblock User

 # Parameter Tweaking